Technical Tips and Troubleshooting

 Try turning off your antivirus checking temporarily to see if it fixes the problem.

-If so, then look for a way to add the web server to the “allowed” list in your antivirus configuration.
+If so, then look for a way to add the web server to a whitelist in your antivirus configuration.

 If all else fails, please post privately on Piazza and include the URL you tried to visit, whether you were able to log in with 2-factor authentication, and any error information.